White papers are a game-changer when it comes to building authority, credibility, and thought leadership.

-That’s why seasoned marketers use white papers because they do such a swell job at convincing decision-makers.
+That’s why seasoned marketers use white papers because they do such a swell job at getting executive buy-in for content.

-Sure, white papers might be more challenging to produce than articles or social media posts.
+Sure, they might be more challenging to produce than articles or social media posts.
 But when it comes to lead generation, authority building, and sales, the white paper is king.

 By definition, a white paper is an in-depth, detailed document published by an organization to educate an audience.
 It focuses on a product along with the problems and issues it aims to solve.

-A white paper is typically published in PDF format — often filled to the brim with data visualizations, tables, and statistics.
+Typically published in PDF format, these assets are often filled to the brim with data visualizations, tables, and statistics.
 Its facts may come from a handful of verifiable sources, like: